jrjacobs24/soundwave/wp-content/plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.5.9 =
+  * Fixed : Potential vulnerability in wp-admin (but exposure was only to users with role editing capability)

+= 1.5.8 =
+  * Fixed : PHP warning for deprecated function WP_Roles::reinit
+  * Change : Don't allow non-Administrator to edit Administrators, even if Administrator role level is set to 0

 = 1.5.7 =
   * Change : Revert menu captions to previous behavior ("Permissions > Role Capabilities" if Press Permit Core is active, otherwise "Users > Capabilities")